Best Star Wars toys in 2023: amazing toys for your inner Jedi

 1. LEGO Millennium Falcon

-It had to be, didn’t it - the Millenium Falcon is always one of the best Lego sets around and this one looks fantastic.
-You get Chewbacca, Lando Calrissian, Boolio, C-3PO, R2-D2 and D-O, and it has been updated to show off the wear and tear it’s been put through in The Last Skywalker.
-Obviously, if you already have a Lego Falcon, you may not want to get another.
-If that’s the case, Rey’s Speeder Chase Vehicle, Kylo Ren’s Shuttle and a Resistance A-Wing Starfighter are also available.
+It had to be, didn’t it - the Millennium Falcon is always one of the best Lego sets around and this one looks fantastic.
+You get Chewbacca, Lando Calrissian, Boolio, C-3PO, R2-D2 and D-O, and it has been updated to show off the wear and tear it’s been put through in The Rise of Skywalker.
+Obviously, if you already have a Lego Falcon - including the ultimate LEGO 75192 kit - you may not want to get another.
+But if you are after a smaller, still cool Lego Millennium Falcon setup, then this is the one for you.

 3. AT-ST Raider